Basic InfoOpen as PDF

 Grab.
 Swift and Objective-C.

-In July 2016 I joined Grab, South East Asia’s leading ride-hailing platform with $3.44B in funding.
-My responsibilities have included:
+In July 2016 I joined Grab, South East Asia’s leading ride-hailing platform that went on to beat Uber early 2018.
+My responsibilities included:

 MyDoc.
 Objective-C, Swift, Clojure.